rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-013/index.md

 All that's required to define a base shape are the initial vertices, triangles based on the indices of the vertices in the initial vertices, and numbered edges.
-As long as the winding of the triangles remains consistend throughout the base mesh, all of the resulting triangles will retain that winding.
+As long as the winding of the triangles remains consistent throughout the base mesh, all of the resulting triangles will retain that winding.

 This library also provides a few interesting base shapes (which can be used alone